Plymouth: Air

 which operated flights across the United Kingdom and Ireland.
 In June 2003, a report by the South West RDA was published looking at the future of aviation in the south-west and the possible closure of airports.
 It concluded that the best option for the south-west was to close Plymouth City Airport and expand Exeter International Airport and Newquay Cornwall Airport, although it did conclude that this was not the best option for Plymouth.
 In April 2011, it was announced that the airport would close, which it did on 23 December.
 A local company, FlyPlymouth, put forward plans in 2015 to reopen the airport by 2018, providing daily services to various destinations including London, but as of now, these projects have stalled.

-Rail

-Plymouth railway station, which opened on its present site in 1877, is managed by Great Western Railway and is also served by trains on the CrossCountry network.
-The station was previously named Plymouth North Road, when there were other main line stations in the city at Millbay and Friary.
-These have now closed.
-Smaller stations in the suburban area west of the city centre are served by trains on the Tamar Valley Line to Gunnislake and local services on the Cornish Main Line, which crosses the Tamar on the Royal Albert Bridge.
-This was designed by Brunel and opened in 1859.
-The parallel road bridge was completed in 1961.